 Most people generally know twenties clothing as being tubular with drop waists.
 Many also frequently think of the twenties as having beading, sheer fabrics, and fringe, but that was for evening and special occasion.
 However, do you know what the turn of the decade, year 1920, actually looked like for everyday wear?
 When I started doing research on this I was surprised.
 Very high waists, overly exaggerated hips (many with ruffles and ridiculous pockets), slightly awkward long mid-calf length hems, and loose but lovely bust-less blouses.
 Yes – this was the year 1920, when women were wearing fashion which was both a carry-over from 1918 – 1919 that was also finding its way for changing up styles in a new decade.
 Here is my sewing creation interpreting the year 1920, as a woman in her nice, almost sporty, and nothing-too-fancy clothes to go do some window shopping.

 Actual teens era/1920s hand painted glass buttons (close-up picture here on my Instagram) were included on the blouse I made, as well as several hours of decorative hand stitching on both neck and sleeves.
 My hat is a thrift store purchase, which already had straw flowers, but I piled on a wide lace band and silk flowers for an old fashioned style.
 I also made the skirt and the purse, as well as some of the authentic lingerie I’m wearing underneath.
-This ensemble did not look right (silhouette speaking) until I had the correct undergarments, so I will definitely show you what I wore (and made) in a future post.
+This ensemble did not look right (silhouette speaking) until I had the correct undergarments, which I sewed myself as well (post for them here).

 Period authentic doesn’t have to be old-fashioned or un-wearable today.
 Because it is all cotton and not body figure conscious, this is really quite comfy to wear.
 Sure, it’s different, but yet lovely and tasteful enough for me to only receive kindly smiles from strangers who saw me.
 I love the subtle complexity, the understated richness, and the odd femininity to the style of my 1920 pieces.
 The ideal of beauty and the popular silhouette for women has changed so much throughout history, and this is just another incarnation that I am glad to have learned to appreciate through sewing it for myself!